LERCAutomation/DataExtractor-ArcPro-UserGuide/anatomy/anatomy.rst

 Tool workflow
 -------------

-The DataExtractor tool requires minimum user input in order to carry out its processes once it is configured.
-The simple workflow is as follows (see :numref:`figUIAnn`):
+The Data Extractor tool requires minimum user input in order to carry out its processes once it is configured.
+The simple workflow is as follows (see :numref:`figUIAnnotated`):

+.. _figUIAnnotated:

+.. figure:: figures/MenuExampleAnnotated.png
+	:align: center

+	The Data Extractor tool workflow

-1. The user selects which partner(s) and/or stakeholders the extraction should be carried out.
+1. The user selects which partner(s) and/or stakeholder(s) the extract should be carried out for.
 #.
-The user specifies which data layers to extract from.
-Only layers that are loaded in the GIS or tables found in the SQL Server database are made available at this point.
+The user specifies which SQL layer extracts to create.
+All layers are extracted from the same SQL table defined for each partner/stakeholder.
 #.
-The user selects whether the extracted files should be compressed in a zip file once complete, whether any records should be excluded from the SQL Server table, and whether the log file should be cleared before the process starts.
+The user specifies which map layers to extract from.
+Only map layers that are loaded in the GIS are made available at this point.
 #.
+The user selects whether any records should be excluded from the SQL table.
+#.
+The user selects whether polygon records in the SQL table should be selected based on their centroid rather than their boundary.
+#.
+The user selects whether the partner GIS layer should be uploaded to the server to refresh the copy held there.
-Finally, the user selects whether the selection of SQL Server data should be based on spatial location only, survey tags only, or both.
+#.
+The user selects whether the selection of SQL Server data should be based on spatial location only, survey tags only, or both.
 This allows for the inclusion of data relevant to a partner that is outside of that partner's boundary.
 #.
+The user opts to clear the log file before starting and/or open the log file after completion.
-Once the user clicks **OK** the process starts.
+#.
+Finally, the user clicks **Run** and the process starts.

-.. _figUIAnn:

-.. figure:: figures/MenuExampleAnnotated.png
-	:align: center

-	The DataExtractor tool workflow

 In essence, the process that the tool follows is identical to the manual process a user would perform:

 1. The boundary of each selected partner is processed in sequence.
 #.
-The specified SQL Server and GIS data layers are selected using the boundary (and/or the survey tags) for this partner.
+The specified SQL and GIS data layers are selected using the boundary (and/or the survey tags) for this partner.
 #.
-The resulting selections are exported to the output folder as specified in the configuration file, using the attribute columns and symbology specified in this configuration file.
+The resulting selections are exported to the output folder as specified in the configuration file, using the attribute columns specified in this configuration file, in the format specified for each partner/output.
 #.
-During the process the tool outputs its progress to a log file and, when the process finishes, this log file is displayed allowing the user to assess the success of the data extraction.
+During the process the tool outputs its progress to a log file and, when the process finishes, this log file can be displayed allowing the user to assess the success of the data extract.

 .. raw:: latex